 Buying an engagement ring online will save you huge money.
 To ensure you get a good deal, just go with a trusted online jeweler.
-I couldn’t have been happier with Blue Nile…and even got to test the return policy when I got the wrong size wedding band.

 Obviously, many people are skeptical about buying engagement rings online.
 They think: “I’m more likely to get a fake stone or get scammed online”, “it could get lost/stolen in the mail” or “for something so important, I need to see it before I buy it.”